 There are a laundry list that you should avoid but let’s talk about keyword stuffing.
 Google is smart and has taken more of an organic approach to validating websites and their content.
 You know how you can sometimes go to a website and you see a million times “X in Clearwater, FL”?
 You want to avoid that.
 Write the content like it’s meant to be digested and subtly add content that’s relevant to search terms.
 Also, another thing to avoid, which believe it or not, people still do, is hide keywords in the background.
 You know what I’m talking about.
 Listing a bunch of key terms and coloring the text the same as a background.
 Once again, Google isn’t stupid.
 They know what’s going on and you can get penalized harshly for trying to be sneaky.
 I mean it’s Google.
 I’m sure they are watching us right now!

 I can’t stress enough that SEO now days is more about the flow and quality of content.

 Not at all.
 In order for you to get the best out of the initial SEO work, you need an on-going strategy.
 Site optimization has to continue.

 We, meaning the GGC Digital teams, consistently watches the progress on how your page content and blog posts are doing and make tweaks based on traffic.
 When you optimize for search, it’s not a set it and forget it.
 How people search changes each month.
+We monitor major search engines for changes in trends and keep an eye on your google search console as well.
 This is where things like creating blog posts, editing existing blog posts, link-building and other items come into play.
 During our monthly meeting we go over blogging ideas and discuss what we’ve done in the previous month to optimize your content and what trends we are seeing.
 We take that time to also discuss opportunities to build your audience based on the keywords and terms we monitor.